bolilla/id_vision/src/01-02-What-is-an-Identity.md

 # What is an Identity

-TODO review and expand

 Let's discuss what is an identity for the sake of this document.

 As a first step, let's think about identities as some means to identify people.
-Even when it is possible to define an identity system which may be unrelated to people (e.g. mineral classification), for the purpose of this document, highest level identities refer to people.
+Even when it is possible to define an identity system which may be unrelated to people (e.g. mineral classification), for the purpose of this document, highest level [Digital] Identities refer to people.

-Of course, there are important things that are not people and are important for us, such as the devices of people, the buildings where they work, the cities where they live, etc. In case you're wondering yes, there are things that are related to the previous
+Of course, there are important things that are not people, and are still relevant for us, such as the devices used by out users, the buildings where they work, the cities where they live, the privileges these people have, etc. We will treat people as first class entities and the rest of the list as second class ones.
-The most important identities belong to persons or are defined to refer to them.
-Digital identities are related to persons in the same way.

-Identity refers to the type of entities that are useful for your purpose.
-Thinking of persons as the most important elements of work for most company systems, the rest fo the entities and their identities are subordinated to the first ones.
+There are some other identities that we must take into account and are often forgotten.
+Most important ones are the identities that relate to IT systems, and the identities that relate to IoT devices.
+In these two cases, the management is not related to the management of the identities of people.

 ## Identifier